 Cindy and her friend, Susie were on their way to the pond for an adventure.
 It was spring, and Cindy had heard the frogs singing every night, but hadn’t seen the sly serenaders yet.
 Susie was sleeping ever, and they had decided it would be fun to wait until after dark on this full moon night and walk down the cow trail to the pond with Cindy’s Daddy.
 Their plan was to get there as quietly as possible so they could catch a glimpse of the green chorus line before it plopped into the murky pond water and disappeared.

-In the quiet, they heard a fish catch a bug that was getting a drink from the surface of the water with a “blurp” sound, and then another “blurp.”
+In the quiet, they heard a fish catch a bug from the surface of the water with a “blurp” sound, and then another “blurp.”
 That fish was having a good meal.
 They could see the horse now silhouetted against the moon as she stood on the hill above the pond.
 Several cows were huddled in the pasture as they slept.
 There was a slight breeze; just enough to make tiny ripples on the water.
 The moonlight reflected on those ripples looked like little mystical boats.
-A soft breath of night air brushed the girl’s faces, and made the soft green leaves of nearby trees rustle with a sigh.
+A soft breath of night air brushed the girls’ faces and made the soft green leaves of nearby trees rustle with a sigh.
 The southern night air was just cool enough to feel refreshing after the day’s warmth.

 Cindy thought, “I would love to spend the whole night here and sleep in the night air.
-It would be fun listening to the sounds like a lullaby singing me to sleep.”
+It would be fun listening to the sounds singing me to sleep.”

 “It would be such fun to use a stick like a conductor’s baton, and act like I am directing the chorus line,” Susie imagined.
 She knew if she did that, the frogs would jump with a big plop back into the water, and that would end the music.
 Both girls would much rather listen to the beautiful serenade they were hearing.
-They decided they would much rather just hear them closely than actually see the talented singers.
+They decided they preferred to just hear them closely rather than actually see the talented singers.
 They spoke not a word for a long time, as the big full moon slowly drifted across the dark sky.

 Cindy, along with Susie, quietly stood and followed her Daddy back up the cow trail.
 The frogs hushed when they heard them get up from their secret hiding place.
 As the friends got about halfway back up the trail, they heard the shy frogs singing them the rest of the way home, “Whomple; Knee-deep, “Greeeeet.”